amyehodge/amyehodge.github.io/Hands_on_Shell/shell_part2.md

 ~~~

 We got back the counts of the instances of the string `revolution` within the files.
-Now, amend the above command to the below and observe how the output of each is different:
+Now, amend the above command to the below and observe how the output is different:

 ~~~
 $ grep -ci revolution *.tsv